AdobeDocs/target.pt-BR/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create whitelists that specify hosts that are authorized to send mbox calls to Target. {#whitelist}
+## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#whitelist}

-Você pode criar uma lista de permissões que especifica hosts (domínios) autorizados a enviar chamadas de mbox para o [!DNL Target].
+You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
 Todos os outros hosts que estiverem gerando chamadas receberão uma resposta comentada do erro de autorização.
 Por padrão, qualquer host que contenha uma chamada de mbox é registrado no [!DNL Target], dentro do ambiente Produção, e tem acesso a todas as atividades ativas e aprovadas.
-Se esta não for a abordagem desejada, você pode usar a lista de permissões para gravar hosts específicos que sejam elegíveis para fazer chamadas de mbox e receber conteúdo de atividade do [!DNL Target].
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
 Todos os hosts continuarão a ser exibidos na lista de [!UICONTROL Hosts], e os ambientes ainda poderão ser usados para agrupar estes hosts e designar níveis diferentes a cada um, como decidir se o host pode ver campanhas ativas e/ou inativas.

-Para criar uma lista de permissões:
+Para criar uma lista permitida:

 1. Na lista [!UICONTROL Hosts] , clique em **[!UICONTROL Autorizar hosts]**.
 1. Ative a opção **[!UICONTROL Ativar hosts autorizados para alternar delivery]** de conteúdo.